appcircleio/appcircle-docusaurus/docs/enterprise-app-store/enterprise-app-store-profile.md

 :::tip

-If you are part of a sub-organization, the app versions that you publish to the **Live** or **Beta** channel will be available on the Enterprise Store for users to view and download, just as they are for a root organization.
+Any app versions published by sub-organizations to the **Live** or **Beta** channel will be available in the Enterprise Store created by the root organization for users to view and download.

 :::